zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ### checkboxes.template `String|Function`

 The [template](/api/framework/kendo#methods-template) which renders the checkboxes.
-Can be used to allow posting of additional information along the treeview checkboxes.
+Can be used to allow posting of additional information along the TreeView checkboxes.

 The fields which can be used in the template are:

 * item - the data item of the given node
-* treeview - the treeview options
+* treeview - the TreeView options

 #### Example - specify a different name for each checkbox, bound to the item id